 One of the major issues with these BI tools, however, is that they require a serious investment in terms of learning how to use them, especially if you are not a data analyst.
 If you are a data analyst though, the benefit of these business intelligence platforms is that you can use them for extensive analytics of big data across any industry.

-That said, this can also be seen as a disadvantage for agencies since the platforms are not specifically focused on marketing data.
+That said, this may also be seen as a disadvantage for agencies since the platforms are not specifically focused on marketing data.
 While you can analyze any type of data with these business intelligence platforms, the lack of specialization in terms of data connections often makes them less than ideal for marketing agencies.

 Automated Reporting Platforms